solderneer/solderneer/site/src/content/notes/ideas-are-cannibals.md

 ---
-title: "Ideas are cannibals"
+title: Ideas are cannibals
-emoji: "💡"
+emoji: 💡
 pubDate: 14-Nov-2022
 updatedDate: 14-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 When collective scripts as described in [[society-is-scripted]] are working correctly, we get harmonious social order where people evolve in a predictable and synchronized way.